Competitively priced containers for all your needs

 Obviously, all of this work took a great deal of time.
 In fact, it was truck driver Malcom McLean (November 14, 1913 – May 25, 2001) who came up with a very simple solution: load all those loose parts into a steel box, hoist it aboard a ship, and off you go.

 The idea came to him just before Thanksgiving in 1937.
 He was standing in line for hours waiting for his truck, loaded with cotton bales, to be unloaded at a pier in New Jersey.
 Ultimately, it took him almost 20 years to realize his idea but, during that time, his company, McLean Trucking Company, grew to be one of the largest road transportation companies in the United States.

 Even though he had sold his company before it went public on January 6, 1958, he had not abandoned the idea of transporting freight in boxes.
 McLean used that money to buy the Pan-Atlantic Steamship Company in 1955 before renaming it Sea-Land Service in 1960.
 Sea-Land (SeaLand), the world's first container shipping company, is now part of Maersk.

 On April 23, 1956, the loading of Ideal X, a tanker converted by McLean, began.
 Using a crane, 58 aluminum "truck bodies" – trailers – were lifted aboard the ship that sailed between Newark and Houston.
 By the way, history tells us that a few months earlier, Clifford J. Rogers was already shipping containers and not Malcom McLean's Ideal X.

 However, it also turned out to be too inefficient to lift an entire trailer and load it on board.
 The colossus still took up too much space.

 The invention of the container

-However, the strength of the container cannot be separated from an infrastructure in logistics that is tailored to its standard requirements: container ships, cranes on the quay, specially adapted trains, trucks, inland vessels and information and communication technology.
+However, the strength of the container cannot be separated from infrastructure in logistics that is tailored to its standard requirements: container ships, cranes on the quay, specially adapted trains, trucks, inland vessels, and information and communication technology.